 Overall, not only is the Toshiba Fire TV cheap at around $479 for the 55-inch version, but it's been reviewed quite favorably with most reviewers - many of whom like the Fire TV OS and relatively detailed images the TV can produce.

-Its strong suits are that it’s a 4K HDR screen with decent viewing angles of up to around 30 degrees off-axis and its Fire TV OS integration means you’ll see Amazon Prime Video content front and center, but you’ll also be able to access Netflix, YouTube, PlayStation Vue, Sling TV, Spotify, Twitch and many more services besides what Amazon has on offer.
+The Toshiba Fire TV's strong suits are that it’s a 4K HDR screen with decent viewing angles of up to around 30 degrees off-axis and its Fire TV OS integration means you’ll see Amazon Prime Video content front and center, but you’ll also be able to access Netflix, YouTube, PlayStation Vue, Sling TV, Spotify, Twitch and many more services besides what Amazon has on offer.

 It has a surprising amount of ports for a budget set - three HDMI inputs, a USB port and an optical audio output, as well as an Ethernet port, antenna/cable connector and an RCA composite video input.
 This should be enough places to plug in for all but the most avid of AV enthusiasts and a decently built remote helps keep control of the action.
 The remote has a mic built-in which allows you to search for shows and movies, as well as access Alexa, the Fire TV’s built-in assistant.